Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 • Medical and dental benefits: Offered to personnel and their dependents by the PCG.

-• Retirement benefits: Available to personnel with at least 15 years of service, including a lump sum and a monthly pension based on years of service.
+• Retirement benefits: These are available to personnel with at least 15 years of service, including a lump sum and a monthly pension based on years of service.

 Philippine Coast Guard (PCG) people get a salary and enjoy benefits like vacation time, sick leave, and parental leave.

-The amount of pay and benefits varies depending on their rank, role, and length of service.
-These can also change with government policy updates.
+The amount of pay and benefits varies depending on rank, role, and length of service.
+Government policy updates can also change these.

-Working for the PCG is rewarding, offering a chance to serve the country and ensure maritime safety, along with competitive pay and additional benefits.
+Working for the PCG is rewarding.
+It offers a chance to serve the country and ensure maritime safety, along with competitive pay and additional benefits.

 If you’re interested in joining, it’s important to understand the requirements and opportunities for advancement in this career.